 Over the past ten years, the Condor Trust has helped over 80 young Ecuadorians attend secondary school and/or higher education.
 Some of the first students taken on in 2004 graduated from university in 2012 and now have professional jobs, which demonstrates how successful the whole cycle of support can be.

-Our funds will allow the provision of uniform, books and school materials to enable 10 children from low or no income families to attend secondary school in the city, with the ultimate aim of helping them complete their education, find a job and break the cycle of poverty.
+Our funds currently fund the provision of uniform, books and school materials to enable five children from low or no income families to attend secondary school in the city, with the ultimate aim of helping them complete their education, find a job and break the cycle of poverty.

 Building Schools for Burma is a project set up by Patrick Gilfeather to advance the education of the children of Myanmar/Burma by providing educational facilities and building schools in Burma.
 He aims to eventually build at least one school in each of Myanmar’s states.

 In 2014, Kate went to see a school Paddy added to part of an existing monastery near Bagan.

 Since 2008, WLT and its project partners have been working to secure strategically vital areas of Bornean forest to create wildlife corridors and to connect fragmented patches, ensuring that a continuous, protected habitat exists for wildlife and local communities.

 There are more than 74,000 acres (30,000 hectares) of forest under protection in the Lower Kinabatangan floodplain, but these reserves are fragmented and under threat from the expansion of agriculture, namely oil palm production.

 Mousetrap Theatre Projects believe passionately in the power of theatre to transform young lives.
 Each year they take thousands of children and young people who are disadvantaged or have special needs to see London’s top theatre.
 They open the doors to this magical world to those who would otherwise find them closed.